-In spite of the numerous gains that mentoring offers to teachers, student teachers as well as students, there are numerous challenges that potentially bedevil its implementation.
-First, the availability of the prospective mentors with the requisite knowledge could be a source of worry (Mullen, & Klimaitis, 2021).
-As it is embedded in the mentoring process, the mentor should have a specialised knowledge in the areas he or she has to provide the mentoring services to the would-be mentee.
+In spite of the numerous gains that mentoring offers to teachers, and student teachers, there are numerous challenges that potentially bedeviled its implementation.
+First, the availability of prospective mentors with the requisite knowledge could be a source of worry (Mullen, & Klimaitis, 2021).
+As it is embedded in the mentoring process, the mentor should have a specialised knowledge in the areas to provide the mentoring services to the would-be mentee.
 Such expertise is not always available in all the schools and institutions where the mentoring has to take place.
 For this reason, there are times people who are not qualified granted the permission to provide the mentoring services, which invariably defeats the purpose of the mentoring programme.
-Second, prior to the introduction of the national teacher education curriculum framework and the national teachers' standards, teacher education programme and the available resources to support its implementation.
+Second, prior to the introduction of the national teacher education curriculum framework and the national teachers standards, teacher education programme and the available resources to support its implementation.

 The different visions by the teacher education institutions required serious training for the prospective mentors to be abreast with content to be inculcated into the mentees.
 These training programmes were expensive and for that matter impacted negatively on the quality of the mentorship programme.
-Third, remuneration has been an unsettled issue when it comes to mentorship in our schools (Ayalon, 2023).
+Again, remuneration has been an unsettled issue when it comes to mentorship in our schools (Ayalon, 2023).
 Within the Ghanaian educational context, mentorship is not a mainstream programme that falls under the job description of the average classroom teacher when hired.
 As a result, any attempt to request a teacher to be a mentor comes along with financial obligations.
 In situations where institutions fail to provide what has been agreed upon as remuneration for the prospective mentor, it serves as a disincentive to the mentors to participate in the programme.
-Again, there are sometimes issues of power struggle that lies between the veteran teacher (mentor) and the novice teacher (mentee).
-The mentor, in spite of the wealth of knowledge that he or she possesses is required to find ways to relate to the mentee as a colleague and as such provide the required respect and support.
+More so, there are sometimes issues of power struggle that lies between the veteran teacher (mentor) and the novice teacher (mentee).
+In spite of the wealth of knowledge possessed by the mentor, is required to find ways to relate to the mentee as a colleague and as such provide the necessary respect and support.
 This ideal situation does not happen all the time.
 Instead, some mentors see themselves as being the experienced (bosses) and as such would want to make all decisions and prove to the mentee that there is virtually nothing good that might possibly come from him or her.
 This situation becomes a power struggle between them and does not augur well for the mentor-mentee relationship (Garvey et al., 2021).